OrigamiYoda/OrigamiYoda/README.md

 what else?
 i'm learning how to animnate with moon animator and (hopefully) learn lua!

-i don't really have anything else to share bye lol
+i don't really have anything else to share, then. bye lol